Evenwyne/programming-univbasics-2-using-learn-inbrowser-ide/README.md

    ![Ask a Question button](https://curriculum-content.s3.amazonaws.com/prework/AAQ_button.png)

 A lot of upcoming content will assume that you are able to access this IDE, so now is a good time to make sure you are set up.

+> **Note:** If the Ask a Question button is grayed out, try refreshing the page.
+> If this does not resolve the issue, navigate to
+> [https://learn.co/](https://learn.co/) to return to this course's main page.
+The
+> Ask a Question should no longer be grayed out.

-For additional information on the IDE, check out [this article][ide learn guide].
+For additional information on the IDE, check out
+[this article][ide learn guide].

 [ide learn guide]: https://help.learn.co/en/articles/1392337-ide-in-browser